 COVID-19 has caused many business owners to re-evaluate their costs and let go of some of the overheads.
 Detailed reports from top consulting firms are coming about how COVID-19 will impact businesses in the short and long term.
 Though there are no specific reports on Freelancers, one can draw inferences that freelancers will also bear the heat.

 In such a scenario, cracking a deal is going to become all the more difficult and one has to be very tactical in their approach to crack a good deal.
 Here are some quick recommendations on how to land a deal at this time.

 - Decide Your Industry Sectors

 Not all businesses are doing bad.
-In-fact some are flourishing, say online education, businesses which are into essential items etc. You need to make a list of such sectors and figure out which ones are most closely related to your niche.
+In fact, some are flourishing, say online education, businesses which are into essential items, etc. You need to make a list of such sectors and figure out which ones are most closely related to your niche.
 If there is nothing overlapping with your own niche, it’s time to develop a new one.
-It is going to take time, but do you have any other option?
+It is going to take time, but do you have any other options?

-So finding out a flourishing niche is the first step you need to take.
+So finding a flourishing niche is the first step you need to take.

 - Revamp Your Portfolio And Profile Accordingly.

 Once you know the sectors to focus on, you need to revamp your portfolio accordingly.
 If you already have sufficient material available, re-organize it to fit your focus areas.
 If you do not have enough material, you can think of creating new material for your portfolio to suit the focus areas.
 If you do not have a portfolio till now, consider this as God’s sign and make one.
 Writers can make on Medium, Designers can make on Behance, Developers can make on Github, etc.